Make these adorable DIY Mini Pillows to decorate your tiered tray, or to give as gifts!

 STEP 1: Cut A Stencil

 First, download the stencil designs from the supplies list.
-There are two file types included in this free download, a PDF for color reference and an SVG File to upload to your cutting machine.
-I’m using a Cricut Maker but any cutting machine will work.
+There are two file types included, a PDF for color reference and an SVG File to upload to your cutting machine.

 Cut two squares of fabric pieces (about 7 inches in diameter) for the front and back of your pillow.
 Apply your stencil to the center of the front piece of fabric.